WhatTheDickens/engl340/mod-7/outcomes.md

 ### Before class

 - Read *Walden*, "The Ponds," "Baker Farm," "Higher Laws."
+- Leave a comment in the margin of any part of *Walden* assigned for 3/26 that makes you curious to know more about how that passage might have changed during Thoreau's composition process.

 ### In class

 - We'll discuss *Walden* and explore images of the *Walden* manuscript.

-***Class work:*** *In your folder for 3-26, share your journal file for the day with notes on any thoughts you have about the* Walden *manuscript images.
-In addition, leave a comment in the margin of any part of* Walden *assigned for today that makes you curious to know more about how that passage might have changed during Thoreau's composition process.*
+***Class work:*** *In your folder for 3-26, share your journal file for the day with notes on any thoughts you have about the* Walden *manuscript images.*

 ## Friday, March 28